 44. How can I find safe, secure accommodation?

 There is a wide range of secure accommodation.
 You can arrange accommodation for yourself or through the university.
 Talk with your Student Contact Officer (SCO).

 Anyone can practice their religion without restriction.
 People can wear what they want, pray, go to churches, temples, and mosques as they need.
 Australia has effective law enforcement systems to support individual rights and independence.

 46. Can my children attend school?

 Yes.
-Each state has an excellent education system and it is compulsory for school-age children to attend school.
-Children are provided with a healthy and encouraging environment where their cultural and religious backgrounds are taken into account.
-Professional, qualified and trained teachers make it easy for international students to adjust to a schooling system.
+Each state has an excellent education system, and it is compulsory for school-age children to attend school.
+Children are provided with a healthy and encouraging environment where their cultural and religious backgrounds are considered.
+Professional, qualified, and trained teachers make it easy for international students to adjust to a schooling system.